AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-directories.md

 **Member Unique Identifier:** Unique identifier for a user or group that is a member of the selected group.
 This value depends on the directory server.
 The value is objectSID for AD2003, nsuniqueID for Sun One, and guid for eDirectory.

-If Member DN is specified with a non-DN attribute, User Management uses Member Unique Identifier to query LDAP to collect the user’s DN as it corresponds to a unique identifier value.
+If Member DN is specified with a non-DN attribute, User Management uses Member Unique Identifier to query LDAP to collect the user's DN as it corresponds to a unique identifier value.

 If DN is specified as a unique identifier, you do not need to configure Member Unique Identifier.